Introduction

 “Nonlinear up-conversion of a polarization Möbius strip with half-integer optical angular momentum“

-We wondered whether, in the linear regime, they could provide a specific signature when reflected off a magnetic structure.
+We wondered whether, in the linear regime, OAM beams could provide a specific signature when reflected on a magnetic structure.
+These structures are widely studied using the polarization of light, via the magneto-optical Kerr effect or the Faraday effect (Read more : Attosecond spectroscopy of materials) .

-We have extended the formalism describing these effects to the case of beams carrying an orbital angular momentum, and identified a “helical magnetic dichroism”.
+We extended the formalism describing these effects to the case of beams carrying orbital angular momentum and inhomogeneous targets; and identified a ‘helical magnetic dichroism.’

 Read more

-This first demonstration is currently being extended, both theoretically and on an ATTOLab harmonic source.
+This first demonstration is currently being explored further, both theoretically and using a harmonic source from ATTOLab.”

 Read more